-Please purchase at the Pennsylvania Book Center, 130 South 34th Street (215-222-7600):
+Please purchase at the Penn Bookstore, 3601 Walnut Street (215-898-7595):

-Andrew Gordon, A Modern History of Japan, 2nd ed.
-(2009)
+Andrew Gordon, A Modern History of Japan, 3rd ed.
+(2014)

-- \Kokichi Katsu, Musui's Story (1843)
+Kokichi Katsu, Musui's Story (1843)

-- \Ōgai Mori, The Wild Geese (1911-3)
+Ōgai Mori, The Wild Geese (1911-3)

-- \Junichirō Tanizaki, Naomi (1924)
+Junichirō Tanizaki, Naomi (1924)

-- \Kazuko Kuramoto, Manchurian Legacy (1999)
+Kazuko Kuramoto, Manchurian Legacy (1999)

-- \Novala Takemoto, Kamikaze Girls (2002)
+Novala Takemoto, Kamikaze Girls (2002)

-A good portion of our readings are in article form, accessible on the course website.
-Those who prefer a hard copy of these readings may obtain them in a course bulkpack, available for purchase at the Campus Copy Center, 3907 Walnut St. Articles are marked below by a number in brackets [], which signifies the order in which they appear in the bulkpack.

-An asterisk (\) marks a first-hand account, written either at the time in question or later by a participant in the event.
-These provide a glimpse of how contemporaries viewed their world.
+A good portion of our readings are in article form, accessible on our Canvas course website.
+Those who prefer a hard copy may obtain them in a course bulkpack, available for purchase at the Campus Copy Center, 3907 Walnut St. Articles are followed by a number in brackets [], which signifies the order in which they appear in the bulkpack.
+Those marked with an asterisk () are first-hand accounts, written at the time in question or later by a participant in the event.
+These are primary sources that offer a glimpse of how contemporaries viewed their world.